glycerine/goq/README.md

 'make installation' should build and do a local install of nanomsg into the vendor/install directory.
 Adjust your LD_LIBRARY_PATH accordingly.

-[Note: If you aren't doing development (where you re-compile the schema/zjob.capnp file), then you should not need to install capnproto.
-You can just use the pre-compiled schema.zjob.capnp.go file and the github.com/glycerine/go-capnproto module alone.
-In this case, no c++11 compiler should be needed.]
+Note: If you aren't doing development (where you re-compile the schema/zjob.capnp file), then you should not need to install capnproto.
+You can just use the pre-compiled schema/zjob.capnp.go file and the github.com/glycerine/go-capnproto module alone.
+In this case, no c++11 compiler should be needed.
 If you want to hack on the schema used for transport, get a c++11 compiler installed, and then install capnproto[2].
 Presto!
 Blazingly fast serialization.